-D. Customs clearance procedure:
+B. Customs clearance procedure

-Customs act 2015 act 891 section 43 instructs all importers with the exception of Self-Declarants to engage the services of licensed Customs House Agents, with a credible reputation for the clearance of cargo at any freight station in Ghana.
+Customs Clearance is the process by which goods are granted permission by the Customs Division ("Customs") of the Ghana Revenue Authority to enter or leave Ghana's Customs Territory.
+Customs act 2015 act 891 section 43 instructs all importers with the exception of Self-Declarants to engage the services of licensed Customs Declarant (frequently referred to as a Clearing Agent), with a credible reputation for the clearance of cargo at any freight station in Ghana.
+All documentation necessary for this process may be submitted electronically through the Single Window by a "Clearing Agent."